 The Native populations in Chicago are among the largest in the nation.
 NEIU is committed to recruitment and retention of Native students and values the contribution of their communities to the fabric of our city, state, and this very institution.
 By acknowledging this history we shift perspectives in a way that connects dispossession, slavery, and ongoing colonialism to our university and our community.
 Acknowledgement of this ongoing legacy is not enough, we must continue to work toward racial justice, equity, liberation, and community, here at NEIU.

-Our call to action is the creation and funding of the very first NEIU Native and Indigenous Student Scholarship.
-We appreciate your financial support of this important initiative.
+Our call to action is the ongoing funding of the NEIU Native and Indigenous Student Scholarship.

 NEIU Native and Indigenous Student Scholarship